OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-10.md

 ## Nehemiah 10:8

-> Maaziah, Bilgai, and Shemaiah.
-These were the priests.
+> Maaziah, Bilgai, and Shemaiah were the priests.

 ## Nehemiah 10:9